tlienart/Franklin.jl/README.md

 ## Getting started

+The easiest is probably that you just head to [the JuDocExample repo](https://github.com/JuDocExample) and experiment from there then come back here.

 ### Folder structure

 The starting point should be a folder with the following structure (the folders/files marked with a star *must* be